R:\Bau\Blog >_

 • Aligns with the trend of prioritizing experiences over possessions

-• Maximizes resource utilization through continuous use and reuse
+• Optimizes resource utilization through shared access and continuous use

 • Monetizes underutilized assets or resources, turning them into revenue-generating opportunities

-• Reduces the demand for the production of new tangible goods
+• Reduces demand for new production (of tangible goods)

 • Fosters a sense of community by connecting users who share similar needs or values